rmsk2/f256_dcopy/README.md

 development machine to the USB debug port, check that the `PORT` variable in the `makefile` matches the COM port you use and then call `make flash`.
 The `makefile` will build all binaries and write the progam binary to flash block $09.
 If this works you can now start `dcopy` from flash memory using the command `/dcopy` at the BASIC or DOS prompt.
+`dcopy` is relocatable in flash memory, i.e. it can be written to an arbitrary flash block.

 # Usage on your PC